MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlcancellablewaitforsingleobject.md

 }
  //
  // IRP is valid and needs to be handled here.
- // pAdditionalIrp-&gt;IoStatus.Status contains the status of the IRP.
+ // pAdditionalIrp->IoStatus.Status contains the status of the IRP.
  // Finally, pOriginal IRP needs to be completed appropriately as well.
  //
 }